Understand the Stages of Data Transformations

 Your input data may travel through different stages before turning into a vector.

-Prepare: Text and Chunks
+Prepare: Plain Text and Chunks

 This stage prepares your unstructured data to ensure that it is in a format that can be processed by vector embedding models.

-To prepare large unstructured textual data (for example, a PDF or Word document), you first transform the data into plain text and then pass the resulting text through Chunker.
-The chunker then splits the text into smaller chunks using a process known as chunking.
+To prepare large unstructured textual data (for example, a PDF or Word document), you may first transform the document into plain text and then pass the resulting document through Chunker.
+The chunker then splits the plain text document into multiple appropriate-sized segments through a splitting process known as Chunking.
 A single document may be split into many chunks, each transformed into a vector.
+A chunk can be a set of words (to capture specific words or word pieces), sentences (to capture a specific context), or paragraphs (to capture broader themes).

 Embed: Tokens and Vectors

 The chunker must select a text size that approximates the maximum input limit of your model.
-The actual number of tokens depends on the specified tokenizer for the model, which typically uses a vocabulary list of words, numbers, punctuations, and pieces of tokens.
+The actual number of tokens depends on the specified tokenizer for an embedding model, which typically uses a vocabulary list of words, numbers, punctuations, and pieces of tokens.
+A vocabulary contains a set of tokens that are collected during a statistical training process.
+Each tokenizer uses a different vocabulary format to process text into tokens.

 Embedding usecase for chunking

-as the following eight tokens and also includes ## (number signs) to indicate non-initial pieces of words:
+(number signs) to indicate non-initial pieces of words:

 Em ##bedd ##ing use ##case for chunk ##ing